 - ½ tsp cinnamon

 Place all ingredients in a bowl and mix well.
 Then, line a baking sheet with wax paper and roll the mixture into ping pong size balls.
 If you own a smaller breed, adjust the size accordingly.
-Freeze them for 4 to 6 hours and place in tupperware for storage afterward.
+Freeze them for 4 to 6 hours and place them in Tupperware for storage afterward.

 Give these pumpkin balls to your dog every other day as a special treat, feeding it to them all the time might upset their stomach because of the cinnamon.
 If you need to, feel free to cut back on the cinnamon or replace it with a canine-safe spice that your dog likes a little more.
 Just keep in mind that less is more!